CORPFIN 7045 - Wealth Management in China (M)

 Learning Activities SummaryThe following topics will be selected and covered in this course:

 - Financial System in China (Overview of Financial Market)

 - Exchange Rate Regime

 - Commercial Banking (Risk Control)

 - Commercial Banking (Intermediary Business)

 - Insurance Market

-Specific Course Requirements(1) Students are requested to check your student email and MyUni. frequently for the course-related announcements.
+Specific Course RequirementsPlease check your student email and MyUni. frequently as all course-related announcements are communicated via email.